-The terms warehouse and fulfillment center are often used interchangeably when discussing logistics and supply chain management, but depending on the circumstances each term can mean something different.
-At their most basic level, both are large buildings that can hold inventory for all types of businesses that sell physical products.
+The terms warehouse and fulfillment center (sometimes referred to as a distribution center) are often used interchangeably when discussing logistics and supply chain management, but depending on the circumstances each term can mean something different.
+At their most basic level, both are large buildings that can hold inventory for all types of businesses that sell physical products whether through an online store such as shopify, or a brick and mortar retailer.
 Despite this similarity the services provided and the way they are utilized can be quite different.
 This guide will describe the functions and purposes of each, helping you better understand which option might be the right for your individual business needs.

 A warehouse is cost-effective storage for product inventory

 When using the term warehouse, it refers to the place where a company stores products for sellers for an open-ended period of time.
 It is a large facility or industrial space that houses inventory to be sold.
-It can contain large containers, shelves, storage bins, and palates filled with products, as well as equipment like forklifts that are used to move the inventory around.
+It can contain large containers, shelves, storage bins, and pallets filled with products each identified by their own unique sku (or stock keeping unit), as well as equipment like forklifts that are used to move the inventory around.

-Depending on location, renting warehouse space is usually a more cost-effective solution for small to mid-sized sellers although that can depend on the available space and rent terms.
+Depending on location, renting warehouse space is usually a more cost-effective solution for small to mid-sized sellers for ecommerce fulfillment although that can depend on the available space and rent terms.

 What is a fulfillment center?

-A fulfillment center is the location where a third-party logistics (3PL) provider fulfills customer orders for ecommerce retailers.
+A fulfillment center is the location where a third-party logistics (3PL) provider fulfills customer orders placed through an ecommerce store for ecommerce businesses.
 It is often larger in size and scale than a typical warehouse that an individual company might own or rent.
-The main function of a fulfillment center is to ship product orders to customers and assist sellers in managing this vital, yet often difficult process.
+The main function of a fulfillment center is to ship orders to customers and assist sellers in managing the entire vital, yet often difficult fulfillment operation.

 How does a fulfillment center operate?